ultimatemovers/omnia/terms.md

 ---
 layout: terms
 big_title: Subscribe Terms And Conditions
-subtitle: Follow Omnia and Subscribe to Win a $250 Dining Experience
+subtitle: Promotion Conditions of Entry

 ---
-Promotion Conditions of Entry

 ##### (Effective 12 May 2021)

 1\.
 These Terms & Conditions apply to the “Follow Omnia and Subscribe to Win a $250 Dining Experience” promotion and prize draw promoted by LK Hospitality Pty Ltd trading as Omnia Bistro & Bar ABN 38 992 903 904 of 625 Chapel Street, South Yarra, VIC 3141 (“Omnia” or the “Promoter”).